denschu/mqtt-exec/README.md

 ## Start

-Start application with the topics to subscribe and the URL of the MQTT Broker (default: mqtt://localhost:1883)
+Start application with the topics to subscribe and the URL of the MQTT Broker

 	mqtt-exec -c /path/to/config.json -h mqtt://localhost:1883

+You can also set the MQTT broker url as environment variable

+	export MQTT_BROKER_URL=mqtt://localhost:1883

 ## Simulate the execution of a command